keesiemeijer/custom-post-type-date-archives/readme.txt

 Tags: post type,date,archives,events,calendar
 Requires at least: 4.3
 Tested up to: 5.3
-Stable tag:  2.6.2-alpha
+Stable tag:  2.7.0-beta1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add date archives to WordPress custom post types

 == Description ==
 Add Date archives to custom post types right in the dashboard itself.
-This plugin also provides you with a calendar, archive and recent posts widget, and editor blocks.
+This plugin also provides widgets and editor blocks to display archives, calendars and recent posts.
 This allows you to use this plugin as a super simple events calendar.

 **Features**:

 * Adds a date archives submenu for each custom post type
 * Adds the rewrite rules needed for viewing the date archives
-* Adds extra (post type) options to the calendar, archive and recent posts widget
-* Adds calendar, archive and recent posts editor blocks for use in your posts.
+* Adds widgets and editor blocks for archives, calendars and recent posts
 * Allows you to publish scheduled posts with future dates like normal posts
 * Allows you to use specific theme templates files for cpt date archives
-* Adds WP Rest API endpoints for the calendar, archives and recent posts
+* Adds WP Rest API endpoints for archives, calendar and recent posts

 [Plugin Documentation](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki)